MaterializeInc/materialize/doc/user/content/sql/tail.md

 ### WITH SNAPSHOT or WITHOUT SNAPSHOT

-By default, each `TAIL` is created with a `SNAPSHOT`: a compacted version of the updates before its `AS OF` timestamp.
-After the `SNAPSHOT`, all uncompacted updates will be sent to the `TAIL`.
-To only see events after the `TAIL` was created instead, specify `WITHOUT SNAPSHOT`.
+By default, each TAIL is created with a `SNAPSHOT` which contains the results of the query at its `AS OF` timestamp.
+Any further updates to these results are produced at the time when they occur.
+To only see results after the `AS OF` timestamp, specify `WITHOUT SNAPSHOT`.

 ## Example